NOBODY-Team/patternwriter/README.md

 # Functionality

 ## Writing

 PatternWriter utilizes writing based on richtext markdown, rather than UI input.

 > [DISCLAIMER]

 > PatternWriter only currently supports one singular font, Courier New, although this will change in the future.
+Text is bold by default because of this.

 ### PatternWriter Richtext Writing Reference